Originally published February 2020

 This blog is about a slippery slope, of the kind where one action snowballs into dozens that were never foreseen.
-Last Thursday we brought home our two new kittens—6-month-old siblings, male and female American short haired cats of slate gray, except Betty, the female, sports a tuxedo look.
-Well-cared for and deftly humanized by Cat Rescue and Adoption Network (CRAN) volunteers, neutered and shot, these two guys are adding territory to their realm daily.
+Last Thursday we brought home our two new kittens—6-month-old silbings, male and female, American short haired cats of slate gray, except Betty, the female, sports a tuxedo look.
+Well-cared for and deftly humanized by Cat Rescue and Adoption Network (CRAN)volunteers, neutered and shot, these two guys are adding territory to their realm daily.

 On Wednesday we catified the husband’s studio, an upstairs room of appreciable size and easy to sequester, swept, cleaned, organized—we moved into this house last summer but the husband likes to unpack slowly.
 To him it’s Christmas every day.
 The longer he waits to open a box and sift through the contents, the more surprised and pleased he is.
 We scattered around all the old cushions and cat caves.
-We bought toys—our two former older resident cats who have passed moved all of their plastic balls and feathered fliers and catnip mice into an alternate universe over the years.
+We bought toys—our two former older resident cats who have passed on lost all of their plastic balls and feathered fliers and catnip mice over the years.
 We had to restock.

 The idea for the couch was mine.
 We had to drive to Portland to pick it up—that’s a near two-hour drive from Albany, but it was cheap.
 And pert.
 And on sale.
 The kittens assisted in the unpacking in hopes of games with strands of tape and plastic wrap.
 I envisioned it in a corner of the studio, near the keyboards, like those red velvet sofas Janis Joplin and Grace Slick slouched on between recordings.